necosta/website/blog/3-software-principles.md

 ### Humphrey's Law

 > The user will never know what they want until after they use it (and maybe not even then)

+## Psychological effects

+### Bystander Effect

+> Everyone assuming someone else will take action, leading to inaction from everyone

+### Confirmation Bias

+> People tend to favor information that confirms their preexisting beliefs
+> and dismiss information that contradicts them

+### Sunk Cost Fallacy

+> People will continue investing time, money, or effort into something simply because they’ve already
+> invested so much, even if it's no longer the best choice.

+### Foot-in-the-Door Phenomenon

+> People are more likely to agree to a large request if they have already agreed to a smaller one beforehand

+### False Consensus Effect

+> People tend to overestimate how much others share their beliefs, opinions, or behaviors